 I love muesli so much I make it at home in summer with raspberries from my garden.
 It’s delicious and better than anything you could purchase in a store.
 FYI: The dried muesli cereal at the grocery store is not the same thing.
 Unless you overnight it in yoghurt and milk.
 Then it can pass, just.

-Swiss cheese is a staple that can be found at every meal in Switzerland, including breakfast.
+Swiss cheese is considered one of the national dishes that can be found at every meal in Switzerland, including breakfast.
 The famous Swiss cows produce enough milk for each Swiss citizen to consume 35 lbs every year.
 That is a lot of cheese.

 You may know of Gruyère, Emmental, and Raclette cheese, but there are more than 400 varieties of Swiss cheese to try – sliced, shredded, melted, in fondue or on toast.

 We discovered a new cheese just last summer.
 Sbrinz cheese is a hard cheese similar to Parmesan, but rolled into little thin tubes, perfect for snacking.
-It used to be taken by donkey along a long alpine hiking trail into Italy, where it would be traded for Italian wine and ceramics.
+It used to be taken by donkey along a long alpine hiking trail through the canton of Valais into Italy, where it would be traded for Italian wine and ceramics.
 This ended in the late 19thcentury when the Gotthard Pass tunnel was completed and train travel revolutionized trade between the two countries.